Skip to Content

 You can wander exhibits in the Cosmic Courtyard gallery, visit the Observatory, see a show in the Planetarium Star Theatre, experience a science demonstration, or take part in other special activities.

 Visiting the H.R.
-MacMillan Space Centre is by bookings at specific times so be sure to check their website for times and bookings before you go.
+MacMillan Space Centre is available by bookings at specific times so be sure to check their website for times and bookings before you go.
+Tickets are $22.75 CAD.

 30. Relax at a day spa

-In 2023 Willow Stream Spa won the Forbes Travel Guide Five-Star award!
-Because of how popular and well-loved they are their website recommends booking at least 4 weeks in advance.
+In 2023, Willow Stream Spa won the Forbes Travel Guide Five-Star award!
+Because of how popular and well-loved they are, it’s recommended to book at least 4 weeks in advance.

 You can choose at what point during the 2.5-hour cruise you’d like to eat since the food is served buffet-style.
-And for anyone who is worried about low-quality food when you think about buffets, this is not the case with Harbor Cruises!
+And for anyone who is worried about low-quality food when you think about buffets, this is not the case this cruise!
 You’ll find entrees like tender beef bordelaise and fresh British Columbia salmon that can be paired with some of the regional sides on offer.

 Important Info: This cruise only runs between the months of May through Mid-October.